-4-2.3.4 Hydraulic Calculations.
+^b See paragraph 4-2.3.3.

 New sprinkler systems protecting areas of 139 m2 (1,500 ft2) and greater must be designed using hydraulic calculations.
 Use of pipe schedule designs is strongly discouraged for any sprinkler system.
 Required discharge densities and areas of discharge operation are given in Table 4-1.
 Calculations must follow the format of NFPA 13.
 Pipe friction losses and equivalent lengths of pipe for fittings and valves must be in accordance with NFPA 13.

-Note: Additions to existing pipe schedule systems may be designed using the pipe schedule method.
+Note: Additions to existing pipe schedule systems may be designed using the pipe schedule method, except for Navy projects.

-4-2.3.4.1 The designer (a fire protection engineer) will provide hydraulic calculations demonstrating that the design will provide an adequate water supply for the fire extinguishing systems.
-Hydraulic calculations will be submitted no later than the 35 percent design submission.
+4-2.3.5.1 The designer (a fire protection engineer) must provide hydraulic calculations demonstrating that the design will provide an adequate water supply for the fire extinguishing systems.
+Hydraulic calculations must be submitted no later than the 35 percent design submission.
 Calculations must be based on recent water flow test data.

-4-2.3.5 Sprinkler Coverage.
+4-2.3.6 Sprinkler Coverage.

 In buildings protected by automatic sprinklers, sprinklers must provide coverage throughout 100 percent of the building except as permitted by NFPA 13.
 This includes, but is not limited to, telephone rooms, electrical equipment rooms, boiler rooms, switchgear rooms, transformer rooms, and other electrical and mechanical spaces.
-Coverage per sprinkler must be in accordance with NFPA 13, except that it must not exceed 225 square feet for light hazard occupancies or 130 square feet for ordinary hazard.
+Coverage per sprinkler must be in accordance with NFPA 13, except that it must not exceed 21 square meters (225 square feet) for light hazard occupancies or 12.1 square meters (130 square feet) for ordinary hazard.

-Exception 1: Facilities that are designed in accordance with NFPA 13R and NFPA 13D, Installation of Sprinkler Systems in One- and Two-Family Dwellings and Manufactured Homes.
+Exception 1: Facilities that are designed in accordance with NFPA 13R, Installation of Sprinkler Systems in Residential Occupancies up to and Including Four Stories in Height and NFPA 13D, Installation of Sprinkler Systems in Oneand Two-Family Dwellings and Manufactured Homes.